sifank/NexDome_Beaver/README.md

   find and measure the home sensor on the rotator and set all the parameters.
 - Under the Main tab, set the home position degrees (Home ...ition).
 This tells the software home many degrees the home sensor magnet is from the North.
-- !NOTE!
-In general the Shutter Home and Measure Home functions will calculate and set all the max/min/acceleration/timeout/voltage settings, you should not change these unless you really know what you are doing!
+- *NOTE* In general the Shutter Home and Measure Home functions will calculate and set all the max/min/acceleration/timeout/voltage settings, you should not change these unless you really know what you are doing!
   - To reset shutter parameters back to defaults, click the 'Shutter Home' button on the Shutter tab
   - To reset the rotator parameters back to defaults, click the 'Measure Home' button on the Main tab